Contextual Search in the Presence of Adversarial Corruptions

 $\textsc{CorPV.Explore}$ (Algorithm~\ref{alg:corpv-explore}) describes how we handle an explore query.
 When $\bc = 0$, we can eliminate the halfspace that lies in the opposite direction of the feedback $y_t$ after each explore query.
 However, when $\bc>0$, this may eliminate $\stheta$.
 Instead, we keep all explore queries that occurred in epoch $\phi$ as well as the halfspace consistent with the observed feedback in $\mathcal{A}_\phi$ and wait until we have enough data to identify a halfspace of the knowledge set that includes $\stheta$ and makes sufficient volumetric progress; we refer to this as a \emph{separating cut}.
 We then move to epoch $\phi'=\phi+1$.

-\xhdr{When does the epoch end?} It turns out that $\tau=2d\cdot \bc\cdot (d+1)+1$ explore queries suffice to identify such a separating cut.
-In particular, it suffices to ensure that all candidate parameters $\btheta$ on its negative halfspace are misclassified by at least $\bc+1$ explore queries; since there are at most $\bc$ corruptions, this guarantees that $\stheta$ is not incorrectly eliminated.
-In other words, if the set of all candidate parameters $\btheta$ that are misclassified by at most $\bc$ explore queries are on the non-eliminated halfspace of the hyperplane, then this hyperplane can serve as separating cut.
+\xhdr{When does the epoch end?} We next explain how many queries are enough to guarantee that such a separating cut exists.
+To guarantee that $\stheta$ is preserved after the cut, we need to make sure that we only eliminate the halfspace where candidate parameters $\btheta$ are misclassified (i.e., are inconsistent with the agent's response) by at least $\bc + 1$ explore queries.
+Note that because there are at most $\bc$ corruptions, $\stheta$ can be misclassified by at most $\bc$ queries.
+In other words, if the set of all candidate parameters $\btheta$ that are misclassified by at most $\bc$ explore queries are on the non-eliminated halfspace of the hyperplane, then this hyperplane can serve as a separating cut.
 We refer to the set of these parameters as the \emph{protected region} as we aim to ensure that they are not eliminated.